 Another round of Blood Orange Mimosas, please!
 These ruby-hued beauties are a gorgeous and delicious way to enjoy seasonal produce and brighten up any brunch.

-This year I was so happy to stumble across a big bag of these seasonal fruits at Trader Joe’s so I could make a batch of blood orange mimosas for a Sunday brunch.
+Every year I wait for blood oranges to appear at the grocery store.
+If you blink (AKA skip a week), you might miss it.
+I was so happy to stumble across a big bag of these seasonal fruits recently so I could make a batch of blood orange mimosas for a Sunday brunch.

-Mimosas are so wonderful for brunch any time of year, whether it’s Strawberry Mimosas for springtime or Cranberry Mimosas for Christmas.
+Mimosas are so wonderful for brunch any time of year, whether it’s strawberry mimosas for springtime or cranberry mimosas for Christmas.

 Serve this sparkling blood orange mimosa throughout blood orange season for any special occasion.
 Try them at a celebratory breakfast, a special brunch with your friends, New Year’s Eve, Valentine’s Day, Easter… you name it!